Silenus

-In Greek mythology, Silenus (/saɪˈliːnəs/; Σιληνός Sīlēnós /grc/ or Σειληνός Seilēnós /grc/) was a companion and tutor to the wine god Dionysus.
+In Greek mythology, Silenus (/saɪˈliːnəs/; Σιληνός Silēnós /grc/ or Σειληνός Seilēnós /grc/) was a companion and tutor to the wine god Dionysus.
 He is typically older than the satyrs of the Dionysian retinue (thiasos), and sometimes considerably older, in which case he may be referred to as a Papposilenus.
 Silen and its plural sileni refer to the mythological figure as a type that is sometimes thought to be differentiated from a satyr by having the attributes of a horse rather than a goat, though usage of the two words is not consistent enough to permit a sharp distinction.

-Silenus presides over other daimons and is related to musical creativity, prophetic ecstasy, drunken joy, drunken dances and gestures.

 In the decorative arts, a "silene" is a Silenus-like figure, often a "mask" (face) alone.

 Evolution

 The original Silenus resembled a folkloric man of the forest, with the ears of a horse and sometimes also the tail and legs of a horse.
 The later sileni were drunken followers of Dionysus, usually bald and fat with thick lips and squat noses, and having the legs of a human.
 Later still, the plural "sileni" went out of use and the only references were to one individual named Silenus, the teacher and faithful companion of the wine-god Dionysus.

 A notorious consumer of wine, he was usually drunk and had to be supported by satyrs or carried by a donkey.
 Silenus was described as the oldest, wisest and most drunken of the followers of Dionysus, and was said in Orphic hymns to be the young god's tutor.
 This puts him in a company of phallic or half-animal tutors of the gods, a group that includes Priapus, Hermaphroditus, Cedalion and Chiron, but also includes Pallas, the tutor of Athena.

 When intoxicated, Silenus was said to possess special knowledge and the power of prophecy.
 The Phrygian King Midas was eager to learn from Silenus and caught the old man by lacing with wine a fountain from which Silenus often drank.
 As Silenus fell asleep, the king's servants seized and took him to their master.
 An alternative story was that when lost and wandering in Phrygia, Silenus was rescued by peasants and taken to Midas, who treated him kindly.
 In return for Midas's hospitality Silenus told him some tales and the king, enchanted by Silenus's fictions, entertained him for five days and nights.
 Dionysus offered Midas a reward for his kindness toward Silenus, and Midas chose the power of turning everything he touched into gold.
 Another story was that Silenus had been captured by two shepherds, and regaled them with wondrous tales.